-Counselling is confidential, but I will also involve parents.
-We usually have five minutes at the end of each session with a parent, where the teenager can express what they want to.
+Counselling is confidential, but I can also involve parents.
+We can have five minutes at the end of sessions with a parent, where the teenager can express what they want to say.
 The purpose is to make this a team effort of support, involving parents in the programme to help them through this difficult time.

 I also run a course called Bounceability, which helps students understand anxiety and manage the challenges of school and social life.
 It is based around a resilience toolkit I have developed, and is offered as a five-week course or a one-off presentation.

-Please contact Sandra to discuss your family situation and concerns.
+Please contact Sandra to discuss how my counselling can help.